Anonymize-Author/AgentRL/README.md

 Performance numbers for Qwen‑3 and Claude baselines are available at
 <https://huggingface.co/Qwen/Qwen3-235B-A22B-Instruct-2507>.

-All checkpoints and raw curves of ztrl-0727-7B released at <https://huggingface.co/htxu91/zeor_tir_0727/tree/main>.
+All checkpoints and raw curves of ztrl-0727-7B released at [Deleted, we will release it again when Camera Ready].

 ---